Generative AI Overview: Training, Use Cases & Business Impact

 From Prediction to Creation – How Generative AI Works

-Key Differences from Traditional AI
+Key Difference Between Traditional and Generative AI

 Traditional AI